qiskit-community/lindbladmpo/docs/API_DOCS.md

 # LindbladMPOSolver class

 The LindbladMPOSolver class is the python interface of the solver.
-By calling the 'solve' function, a run configuration file is created and the c++ solver is initiated using the created file as an input.
+By calling the 'solve' function, a run configuration file is created and the C++ solver is initiated using the created file as an input.

 ## class parameters